mapmeld/HousePlot/readme.md

         'RETURN points'
     ].join('\n');

-Collecting statistics on a neighborhood level for every point in a large dataset becomes much easier using this type of database.
+Collecting statistics on a neighborhood level for every point in a large dataset becomes much simpler using a graph database.

 ## Building the street network
 <ul>
 <li>Download a .OSM file from <a href="http://metro.teczno.com/">metro.teczno.com</a></li>
-<li>Edit and run the storeosm.py script</li>
+<li>Edit and run the storeosm.py script to add streets</li>
+<li>Put your houses or other point data into a CSV file</li>
+<li>Run <a href="https://gist.github.com/3454788">HouseNet.py</a> to import CSV and link each case to a Street</li>
+<li>Depending on stats you would like to collect, you may need to write some server-side code. <a href="https://gist.github.com/3473604">NetworkStats.py</a> is a sample script.</li>
 </ul>

 # About Node-Neo4j Template